-LIFE METRO ADAPT aims to mainstream adaptation strategies and measures in the development of a territorial plan for CMM and in the planning and building rules of the 134 CMM municipalities.
-It will achieve this aim through the adoption of an innovative approach that identifies the role of intermediate governing bodies.
-The project also plans to promote nature-based solutions to meet a range of objectives, such as the reduction of the flooding risk and the heat-island effect, while also regenerating neglected urban spaces.
+LIFE METRO ADAPT aimed to mainstream adaptation strategies and measures in the development of a territorial plan for CMM and in the planning and building rules of the 134 CMM municipalities.
+It would achieve this aim through the adoption of an innovative approach that identifies the role of intermediate governing bodies.
+The project also planned to promote nature-based solutions to meet a range of objectives, such as the reduction of the flooding risk and the heat-island effect, while also regenerating neglected urban spaces.

-The project plans moreover to enhance bottom-up initiatives and thus increase citizen awareness and engagement in issues related to climate change adaptation.
-The implementation of demonstration facilities will directly involve stakeholders from the building sector and engineering professionals working in water management.
-Furthermore, the project will develop innovative meteorological satellite data and high precision soil sealing maps, in order to produce detailed vulnerability analysis (focusing in particular on heat islands and floods).
-The aim is to ensure the availability of information specific to each municipality.
+The project planned moreover to enhance bottom-up initiatives and thus increase citizen awareness and engagement in issues related to climate change adaptation.
+The implementation of demonstration facilities would directly involve stakeholders from the building sector and engineering professionals working in water management.
+Furthermore, the project aimed to develop innovative meteorological satellite data and high precision soil sealing maps, in order to produce detailed vulnerability analysis (focusing in particular on heat islands and floods).
+The aim was to ensure the availability of information specific to each municipality.

-Finally, the project aims to develop a network of metropolitan areas in Italy and elsewhere in Europe to enhance the mainstreaming of adaptation policies and measures and support the implementation of nature-based solutions.
+Finally, the project aimed to develop a network of metropolitan areas in Italy and elsewhere in Europe to enhance the mainstreaming of adaptation policies and measures and support the implementation of nature-based solutions.